The stunning Riviera Nayarit features over 200 miles of nearly-untouched beaches and jungle on Mexico’s Pacific Coast.

 Sadly, many beaches in Nayarit are trashed after waves of tourists visit.

-There are thousands of sea turtles who nest on Nayarit’s golden sands and their ecological habitats are negatively impacted both by the increasing light pollution from ritzy hotels and beachfront clubs and by tourists irresponsibly disposing of their garbage.
+Thousands of sea turtles nest on Nayarit’s golden beaches, and their ecological habitats are negatively impacted by the increasing light pollution from ritzy hotels and beachfront clubs and by tourists irresponsibly disposing of their garbage.

 Your travel footprint has a serious influence on destinations like the Riviera Nayarit, which in many places still has virgin beaches and jungle.
-But if we are not careful, those once hidden gems will soon turn into concrete wastelands.
+If we’re not careful, those once-hidden gems will soon turn into concrete wastelands.

-Some ways you can help out are by reducing your plastic consumption, supporting eco-responsible hotels and businesses, and respecting wildlife and biodiversity.
+You can help by reducing your plastic consumption, supporting eco-responsible hotels and businesses, and respecting wildlife and biodiversity.
 Click here for 22+ more tips on how to be a responsible traveler.

 1. Puerto Vallarta (“Gateway” to the Riviera Nayarit)

-Anyone who enjoys a more romantic colonial city, coupled with golden sand beaches, fresh seafood, and luxury resorts, should spend a few days soaking up the sunshine in Puerto Vallarta.
+Anyone who enjoys romantic colonial cities, coupled with golden sand beaches, fresh seafood, and luxury resorts, should spend a few days soaking up the sunshine in Puerto Vallarta.

-Some of the best things to do in Puerto Vallarta are going scuba diving and taking a boat tour to the Islas Marietas (Marietas Islands) which jut out of the Pacific Ocean just off the coast of the Banderas Bay.
+Some of the best things to do in Puerto Vallarta are scuba diving and taking a boat tour to the Islas Marietas (Marietas Islands) which jut into the Pacific Ocean just off the coast of Banderas Bay.

 2. Nuevo Vallarta

-Nuevo Vallarta is less cute than it is ritzy.
+Nuevo Vallarta is more ritzy than charming.
 Its boulevard, lined with palm trees, is chic and clean – you’re not in small-town Mexico here.

 Regardless, Nuevo Vallarta is popular for its long, sandy beach, upscale marina, and expat community.
-If you want to meet fellow internationals, head to the Nuevo Vallarta Riviera Farmer’s Market which takes place in a parking lot nearby the Hard Rock Hotel every Tuesday from 9-2 pm.
+If you want to meet fellow internationals, head to the Nuevo Vallarta Riviera Farmer’s Market, which takes place in a parking lot near the Hard Rock Hotel every Tuesday from 9 to 2 p.m.

-You can also take many boat tours from Nuevo Vallarta beach to see the Marieta Islands, go whale watching, or skirt across the bay to discover hidden coves and fishing villages like Yelapa.
+Lots of boat tours also leave from Nuevo Vallarta, heading to the Marieta Islands.
+Go whale watching in winter or skirt across the bay to discover hidden coves and fishing villages like Yelapa.

 3. Bucerias

-This small beach town is abuzz with both locals and internationals who enjoy the proximity and convenience of Nuevo and Puerto Vallarta while being tucked away on their own slice of beach off the Banderas Bay.
+Most expats love the convenience of being close to Nuevo and Puerto Vallarta while still being tucked away on their own slice of beach off the Banderas Bay.

 4. La Cruz de Huanacaxtle